X-Forwarded-Host

 Host: backend-7.internal

-The HTTP X-Forwarded-Host header preserves the original
+adding proxy_set_header X-Forwarded-Host $host preserves the original hostname